 Reduced energy consumption cuts electricity bills substantially compared to conventional models.
 And with a working life span of up to 30 years, replacement costs are minimized as well and long-term savings add up tremendously.

-Cons of a tankless water heater
+Disadvantages of a tankless water heater

 1. Higher Initial Cost